 When you collapse a group, its summary is automatically displayed; this prevents invalid crosstab layouts in which there is nothing to display for some totals if the summary has been deleted previously.

-4.4.1.7 Merging and Unmerging Crosstab Cells
+5.4.1.7 Merging and Unmerging Crosstab Cells

 By default, the editor merges cells containing the same data into a larger, single cell to make the crosstab data easier to read.
-The following image shows a crosstab with merged cells.